Baseline Definition – A Reliable Assessment Model for the Finance Function

 Culture

-Last, we suggest looking at current behaviours and team dynamics.
-Doing that helps make intelligent change management decisions.
-Even more importantly, this is where you gather insight into how people operate alone and with others.
+Last, we suggest examining current behaviours and team dynamics.
+This helps make intelligent change management decisions.
+Even more importantly, it is where you gather insight into how people operate alone and with others.
 Whether you want to sustain or change this within your organisation, you must first understand it.
-Given how critical people are within any Finance Function, you risk overlooking a valuable transformation differentiator – and not giving people the respect they deserve during transformation!
+Given how critical people are within any Finance Function, you risk overlooking a valuable transformation differentiator—and not giving people the respect they deserve during transformation!

 Baseline Assessment: Risk & Controls